More about: 5 Best Day Trips to Bruges from Paris

 It is best to do it in advance when you are organizing your itinerary at home, to ensure the availability of the date you have chosen.
 You can do this on tour and tourist experience sales platforms.
 With this method you also have the advantage of being able to pay with credit or debit card, but for me the best thing about hiring on this type of platforms is to know what I am buying.

-Many times it happens that if you hire on site you do not really know what you are going to find, someone may recommend a certain tour, but perhaps they have an interest behind it, such as charging a commission, for example, and not that you have the best experience.
-On the platforms, however, you have the testimonials of people who have hired that same tour and give their opinion after doing it, you should always read them.
+Many times it happens that if you hire on site you do not really know what you are going to find, someone may recommend a certain excursion, but perhaps they have an interest behind it, such as charging a commission, for example, and not that you have the best experience.
+On the platforms, however, you have the testimonials of people who have hired that same excursion and give their opinion after doing it, you should always read them.

 It depends quite a bit on the type of tour, but generally you will tour the historic center of Bruges, seeing the most emblematic buildings of the city, such as the Provincial Palace and the Basilica of the Holy Blood, for example (entrance fees are not included in the price of the tours, they are usually paid separately).